UI/UX Lead

 Exposure to front-end development enough to understand what is easy and hard to implement and to communicate with engineers effectively about implementation trade-offs.

-A genuine founding opportunity to establish design as a discipline: the systems, standards, and culture you build here will define UX at this company.
+This is a genuine founding opportunity to establish design as a discipline at a company that understands user experience as a competitive advantage — not an afterthought.
+The systems, standards, and culture you build here will define UX at Matilda Cloud.

-To apply, submit your resume and a brief description of a product you owned end-to-end and what you would do differently if you built it again.
+Send your resume and portfolio to careers@matildacloud.com along with a brief description of a product you owned end-to-end and what you would do differently if you built it again.
+We read every one.

 UI/UX Lead